Concept Testing: Definition, Methods, and Real-World Use Cases

 • How can I make my packaging stand out from the competition?

-Upsiide is the perfect innovation-testing platform to answer those questions.
+Dig Insights’ innovation testing platform, Upsiide, is perfect to answer those questions.
 Our scoring system is predictive of in-market performance, while our research methods are purpose-built by seasoned researchers at Dig Insights.

 Why Upsiide?

-As you might have learned from the concept testing definition, there are many avenues you can take if you want to evaluate the validity of their ideas.
-Here are some traditional idea testing methods:
+As you might have learned from the concept testing definition, there are many elements of concepts that can be evaluated for validity.
+Here are some traditional areas where smart brands apply concept testing:

 Examining a new product is probably the most common area of concept and idea testing.
 Businesses can evaluate which aspects of a product or service their audiences prefer.
 For example, if you work in the food and CPG industries, product concept testing is a great way to discover new flavor ideas for your product.